-Who Am I?
+Who am I?

 🇫🇷

-Senior Engineer of the French Corps des Mines (Ingénieur général des Mines) — scientific ecology, AI, geomatics, territories and living systems
+Senior engineer of the French Corps des Mines (Ingénieur général des Mines) — scientific ecology, AI, geomatics, territories and living systems

 Observe Understand Connect Map Act